TAJassson/CSO_Text_Checker/README.md

-# 0 guildline, make it by yourself
+# 0 guideline, make it by yourself